 Community member Julia Markham, RPh explains how to find and evaluate potential breeders of a dog capable of being your service dog prospect.
-This peer resource on picking out a service dog breeder is adapted from one of her posts to the support listserv.
+This peer resource on picking out a service dog breeder is adapted from one of her posts to the peer guidance group.

 If you decide to get a puppy in hopes of training it to be a service dog, community member Tracey Martin shares her experience about the process of picking a particular puppy.
-This peer resource on picking out a service dog puppy prospect is adapted from her recurring post to the support listserv.
+This peer resource on picking out a service dog puppy prospect is adapted from her recurring post to the peer guidance group.

 If you decide to get an adult dog in hopes of training it to be a service dog, community member Tracey Martin shares her experience about the process of picking a particular dog.
-This peer resource on picking out a service dog adult prospect is adapted from her recurring post to the support listserv.
+This peer resource on picking out a service dog adult prospect is adapted from her recurring post to the peer guidance group.

 Find sample training logs, blank training logs, and why it’s so important to keep a training log on this page.